harshPsxk/project-cron/README.md

   DB_NAME=user_management
   DB_PORT=3306
 ```
-  -Replace yourpassword with a secure password of your choice.
+  - Replace yourpassword with a secure password of your choice.

 2. **Add .env to .gitignore to prevent it from being committed to the repository:**

-  -Create or open the .gitignore file and add the following line:
+  - Create or open the .gitignore file and add the following line:

   ```
   # Environment variables